keeganmjgreen/decision_tracker/docs/index.md

 </div>

-Again, DecisionTracker expressions are evaluated from left to right.
+Again, DecisionTracker syntax is evaluated from left to right.
 If we wanted to change the order of operations, we would instead write:

 <div class="grid" markdown>